FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

    the developer can write the device apps in JavaScript language.
 Or, the developer falls back to write the device apps in C++ language.

-2. For the device apps wrotten in JavaScript language, the developer uses HVML (HybridOS View Markup Language, which defines a set of extended HTML5 tags) to describe the GUI.
+2. For the device apps written in JavaScript language, the developer uses HVML (HybridOS View Markup Language, which defines a set of extended HTML5 tags) to describe the GUI.
 HybridOS provides an agent like a Web browser.
    The agent contains the V8 JS engine and a HVML (a customized